-7.2.4 Aftercoolers
+Aftercoolers

-Compressor station discharge temperatures are limited to between 45oC and 50oC as above this temperature damage is caused to downstream pipeline coatings.
+Compressor station discharge temperatures are limited to between 45oC and 50oC.
+Above these temperatures damage is caused to downstream pipeline coatings.
 If discharge temperatures constrain compressor operation, it may be necessary to fit an aftercooler, which reduces the temperature of the gas leaving the compressor station.
 This may also improve the downstream pipeline transmission capability.
-However, aftercoolers induce a pressure drop and require energy (normally electricity) to operate them, so the overall efficiency of the compression process and contribution to shrinkage must also be taken into account.
+However, aftercoolers induce a pressure drop and require energy (normally electricity) to operate them.
+So, the overall efficiency of the compression process and contribution to shrinkage must also be considered.

-7.2.5 Uprating
+Uprating

-It may be possible to add additional capability in the system by identifying uprating projects to test and re-certify pipelines and associated plant to increase their Maximum Operating
+It may be possible to add additional capability in the system by identifying uprating projects to test and re-certify pipelines and associated plant to increase their maximum operating pressure (MOP).

-Pressure (MOP) level.
 The ability to uprate a pipeline depends on factors such as the construction of the pipeline, testing level and the pipeline materials minimum specified yield strength.
 For this reason, pipeline uprating is not suitable for all NTS pipelines.
-Pipeline uprating may need to be undertaken in conjunction with other projects such as compressor up-rating and/or re-wheels.
+Pipeline uprating may need to be undertaken in conjunction with other projects such as compressor up-rating and re-wheels.
 It may be affected by safety issues such as proximity to dwellings.

-7.2.6 New Compressor Stations or Units
+New compressor stations or units

-Where network capability is limited by available compression power and/or maximum or minimum system pressures it is sometimes possible to add further compressor units or develop new stations for areas of the network requiring increased compression.
+Where network capability is limited by available compression power and maximum or minimum system pressures it is sometimes possible to add further compressor units or develop new stations for areas of the network requiring increased compression.

-7.2.7 Pipeline Reinforcement
+Pipeline reinforcement

 Where network capability is limited by maximum or minimum system pressures, pipelines may be duplicated (or triplicated) to reduce the pressure drops that are induced by gas flows.
-The network may also be reinforced by introducing additional pipelines to provide greater interconnection across the system and provide alternative routes for gas to flow from entry to Exit Points.
+The network may also be reinforced by introducing additional pipelines to provide greater interconnection across the system and provide alternative routes for gas to flow from entry to exit points.
 An example of such an interconnection is the Trans-Pennine pipeline that links the East Coast and West Coast NTS pipelines.

-7.3 Optimal Reinforcement
+Optimal reinforcement

 It is possible that there are a number of reinforcement options identified to enhance network capability.
-Reinforcement may be triggered by a requirement to increase network capability either under peak day conditions or away from peak day conditions; reinforcement may also be required to enhance the network capability by modifying existing assets to alter the way that they can be used.
+Reinforcement may be triggered by a requirement to increase network capability either under peak day conditions or away from peak day conditions.
+Reinforcement may also be required to enhance the network capability by modifying existing assets to alter the way that they are used.

-A checklist of potential reinforcement projects is given below, which will be used as guidance in ensuring that alternatives are examined, although this is not an exhaustive list of possible options.
+A checklist of potential reinforcement projects is in Table 5.
+Although not exhaustive, it is used as a guide to ensure that alternatives are examined.

-The cheapest capital cost solution may not be the optimal choice over the whole life of the asset therefore the long-term value of each option will be assessed by taking into account the requirements of our stakeholders.
+The cheapest capital cost solution may not be the optimal choice over the whole life of the asset.
+Therefore, the long-term value of each option will be assessed by considering the requirements of our stakeholders.
 This is achieved by assessing environmental factors, the economic and technical viability, the technology used, and the way it is designed, built, maintained, operated and decommissioned.

+Table 5 Reinforcement projects check list